skip to content

 Former board members Olly Benson, Rebecca Eligon, Sarah Hartley, Rebecca Kemp, Alison Walters, and Ian Watt.

 Chris Shaw for "being the person who cared about WhereDoIVote the most".
 Without him the polling station finder wouldn't exist, and millions of people would still be looking for their polling station to this very day.
+(The keen eyed will notice that Chris cared enough to return to DC later, but we still thank him for the first time around)

 And last but not least, Joe Mitchell who took a leap in to Democracy Club, via a basement, after Sym spammed him once in 2014, and kept us afloat as co-coordinator for the best part of 5 years.
-He also wrote almost all the blog posts.
+He also wrote almost all the early blog posts.